dgreen/dgreenold-github-io/source/_posts/2013-06-06-make-a-new-rails-3-dot-2-app-in-the-vm-environment.md

            git config --global user.name "Your Name"

   * Change to the directory that is shared between the guest OS and the host OS `cd /vagrant`
-  * Create a new Rails application *without* running bundler `rails s appname --skip-bundle`
+  * Create a new Rails application *without* running bundler `rails new appname --skip-bundle`
   * Install git's tracking repository `git init appname`
   * Change to the application directory `cd appname`
   * Update `.gitignore` to skip tracking `database.yml` **You can edit this on the host side rather than the OS side if you like your local editor better but use one that likes Unix line endings (i.e. NOT Notepad).**